JonnyGamer/JonnyGamer.github.io/blogface.md

 <h6>secret blog post - THE FIRST<br>
 A couple of days back I heard that Star Wars 7, 8, and 9 are going to be 'NULL and VOID'.
 George Lucas is going to be hired back on to rewrite the new trilogy.
 His new one will be official canon.
-But the old 7,8,9 are going to be forever fandom.
+But the old 7,8,9 are going to be forever fandom fan fiction.
 AHAHAHAHAHA -1-1-1
 </h6>

 ---